Empowering the next Generation

 While many early career Black women and gender-expansive people are interested in pursuing green career paths, concerns around obtaining well paying jobs, the availability of diverse work environments, and the lack of green job visibility reinforces the gap between access and representation in our community.
 In order for the climate sector to ensure the meaningful involvement of all people, the green jobs sector must create and invest in workforce pathways that meaningfully engage with and onboard emerging climate talent of color.

-To help combat historic discrimination and lack of compensation in the environmental and climate space, Black Girl Environmentalist is launching this fellowship program specifically for early career Black women and gender-expansive persons in the United States.
+To help combat historic discrimination and lack of compensation in the environmental and climate space, Black Girl Environmentalist is launching this fellowship program uplifting early career Black women, gender-expansive people, and others in the United States.

 WHY?